Mich-Dich/application_template/README.md

 ### Run Setup Script

-After downloading the project (use template to create your own project).
+Use this template to create your own project, and clone it.

 ```bash
 git clone <your_project>
 cd <your_project>
 ```

+It is recommended to change the `name` of your project in the `config/app_settings.yml`.
+This can ofcourse be change at any time, as long as the setup script is run afterwards

 Execute the Python setup script to verify and install missing dependencies, configure the environment, and generate IDE/project files: